Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/utilities/borders.md

 ## Opacity

-Boosted `border-{color}` utilities are generated with Sass using CSS variables.
+OUDS Web `border-{color}` utilities are generated with Sass using CSS variables.
 This allows for real-time color changes without compilation and dynamic alpha transparency changes.

 {{< design-callout-alert >}}
 These border color variants **with opacity** should not be used because they do not respect the Orange Design System specifications.